Healing the Wounded Feminine Include 5 Transformational Steps

-If you’re here, you may have heard the terms “divine” and “wounded” feminine energy talked about lately.
-Like me, you most likely were unaware that those categories even existed!
+If you’re here, you may have heard the terms’ divine’ and ‘wounded feminine energy’ discussed lately.
+Like me, you were most likely unaware that those categories even existed.Â

 Causes of wounded feminine energy

 Tradition, manners, literature, art, and habits reinforce gender stereotypes.
 A male culture expects women to nurture and care for others, not themselves.
-Man prioritizes monetary success, personal achievement, and power.
+Man prioritises monetary success, personal achievement, and power.
 Women must hide their divinity, sacrality, luminosity, and uniqueness.
 Wounds can manifest in various ways:

-Childhood Neglect and Trauma:
+Childhood Neglect and Trauma

-Societal Expectations and Cultural Conditioning:
+Societal Expectations and Cultural Conditioning

 Unhealthy relationships